forta-network/docs/docs/deploying-app.md

-# Deploying your agent with Forta App
+# Deploying your bot with Forta App

-This page covers how to deploy your agent using [Forta App](https://app.forta.network/).
+This page covers how to deploy your bot using [Forta App](https://app.forta.network/).

-## Pushing your agent image
+## Pushing your bot image

-Before you head over to Forta App, you will need one piece of information: your agent's image reference.
+Before you head over to Forta App, you will need one piece of information: your bot's image reference.
 You can get the image reference by running the following command (**make sure your Docker is running before proceeding**):

 ```
 npm run push
 ```

-This will build your agent image and push it to a repository where scan nodes can find it.
+This will build your bot image and push it to a repository where scan nodes can find it.
 Once completed, you should see a message in your output similar to:

 ```
 successfully pushed image with reference bafybeifutbdhewyz7lfl4z7bfry6xfscaewwhe4n3uqi2gdj67js6plwre@sha256:3904d36d3527ae4135e479dd223c37dde1e6052ae47fdbf3305ebd506d4e34d2